gitplus-apps/payfluid/README.md

     // NOTE:
     // The $paymentLink object will also have your 'session' and 'payReference' values.
     // It is a good idea to store these values for later.
 You will need them to
-    // verify payments or to retrieve the status of a particular payment later
+    // verify payments or to retrieve the status of a particular payment later.
     $paymentLink->webUrl;
 } catch (\Throwable $e) {
     // Handle error